how-to-read-statement-cashflow

 Accounts Receivable:

 An increase in accounts receivable means that the company owes more money.
 The increase also means that less cash is flowing into the business.
-That’s why we deduct any increase in the accounts receivable from the cash flow statement.
+That’s why we deduct any increase in accounts receivable from the cash flow statement.

 Inventory: